phil-fradkin/random_repo/01_prov_rev_comp/readme.md

-## Chargaff's second party rule test
+## Chargaff's second parity rule test

 I was curious to see what is the probability of observing a very close count difference between a kmer and it's reverse compliment in a genome.